GigaDAO/openbook/README.md

 ```

 > [!NOTE]
-> To interact with the openbook market by placing bids or asking, you'll need to set up an open order account for your wallet.
-In future releases, this crate will automatically fetch your associated open order account.
-However, for now, if you already have one, you'll need to set up this environment variable before launching the tui:
+> To trade on the openbook market, you need an open order account.
+This current release of this crate generates one for your wallet, but it's empty.
+You'll have to add funds to it.
+In the future, you can add funds through the TUI.
+But, if you already have funds in your open order account, set up this variable before starting the TUI:

 ```sh
 export OOS_KEY=<your_associated_oo_sol_account>